pascalwhoop/Pi-jAutomation433/README.md

 ### Short description
-This project is supposed to bring a powerfull middleware environment to the Pi and make "stupid" 433mhz plugs very smart.
+This project is supposed to bring a powerful middleware environment to the Pi and make "stupid" 433mhz plugs very smart.

 * There will be a Spring MVC Application running in a JVM (J SE 8 ARM optimized hardware float)
 * There should be a rule engine coming + a BPM engine